 " An adjourned meeting of the soldiers of the war of 1812 was held to night.
 An address was delivered by George Washington Parke Custis.
-The meeting passed resolutions declaring their conviction that our Government was under the most solemn obligations to earry out the promises of the Continental Congress regarding provisions for the officers and soldiers of the Revolution, and petitioning Congress to supply the omissions of former sessions for the care of soldiers and sailors of the war of 1812, in declining years, as had been done in the case of Revolutioary patriots. ning in celebration of the anniversary of the Battle of New Orleans, Amos Kendall in the PRESIDENT PIERCE.
+The meeting passed resolutions declaring their conviction that our Government was under the most solemn obligations to carry out the promises of the Continental Congress regarding provisions for the officers and soldiers of the Revolution, and petitioning Congress to supply the omissions of former sessions for the care of soldiers and sailors of the war of 1812 in declining years, as had been done in the case of Revolutionry patriots.